Harmonic tropical morphisms and approximation: Approximation of phase-tropical curves

 \section{Approximation of phase-tropical curves}

-In this last section, we go back to the algebraic case.
-Algebraicity impose severe restrictions on the realizability (or ``approximability") of tropical curves.
-Whereas any harmonic tropical curve in $\mathbb{R}^m$ arise as the Hausdorff limit of families of harmonic amoebas, realizability of tropical curves is much more delicate than the simple integrality of slopes.
-There are subtle obstructions (see $e.g.$ \cite{Mikh06} or \cite{Nish}).
-Here, we work under the most natural necessary condition, namely regularity.
+In this last section, we come back to the algebraic case.
+As illustrated by the above examples, algebraicity impose severe restrictions on the realisability (or ``approximability") of tropical curves, whereas any harmonic tropical curve in $\mathbb{R}^m$ arise as the Hausdorff limit of families of harmonic amoebas.
+Obstructions to realisability in the algebraic setting are discussed for instance in \cite{Mikh06} or \cite{Nish}.
+There is at least one natural condition under which tropical curves are realisable.
+This condition, called regularity, is the one we will use in the remaining of the text.